 Work From Home Scams.

 Recently you have become unemployed, are looking for some part-time work, or are contacted for a job based on a resume you previously posted on an online job site.
 The work at home scam is when your new “employer” sends you a check for too much money, these funds are to be used to purchase equipment and send the difference back to them.
-Again, that check is going to bounce and you are going to be out any funds for purchases of equipment and funds sent back to the fraudster.
+That check is going to bounce and you are going to be out any funds for purchases of equipment and funds sent back to the fraudster.
 Valid work from home companies will not send you funds prior to working or ask you to send funds to pay for supplies.